Matthew-m-r/ecommerce-ft/ecommerce/README.md

 yarn
 yarn vite
 ```
-> Great!
+Great!
 Now, the project should be running on http://localhost:3000, if this is not happening, consider to open it in a new incognito browser tab.

 ## For build the project

 ```sh
 yarn build
 ```

+# Demo
+Check it out the made with love project: [Amazon Clone]

 ## License

->_Mateo Moncada Roldan, Software Engineer._
+_Mateo Moncada Roldan, Software Engineer._

 **Free Software, Hell Yeah!**